Kakaraniya/openCV-jrojects/README.md

 **project 7:** It detects a particular object in your image.

+**project 8:** It detects face and eyes present inside the frame of your webcam.

 ## Contributing
 If you have any ideas for improvements or find any issues, feel free to contribute by submitting a pull request.
 I would really appreciate that.